GMengRong/Project-17_Team23/Source Code/README.md

 **Step 3: Search Function**

 A search box and a dropdown list are implemeneted to allow user to search based on their search input and selected column.
 The droopdown list contains all the columns from the dataframe.
 The default selected column is 'Date'.
 There is also a refresh button to return the original data.
-For example
+For example:

 1. Select 'Date' from the dropdown list
 2. Enter a value such as '2020'